 - In a Cross-VC environment, connecting two Edge Services Gateways with multicast to the same universal TLS is not supported.

-- Single tier of Edge Services Gateway only.
+- A single tier of Edge Services Gateway is supported.

-- Single distributed logical router, that is, only one downlink on ESG.
+- Single distributed logical router, that is, only one downlink per ESG.